bluegenes/sourmash_plugin_export/README.md

 df = pd.read_parquet('test6.parquet')
 df
 ```
+## Limitations

-If you input more than one RocksDB database, any hashes present in multiple databases will be show up more than once in the output.
-You can use the `source_file` column to identify which database each hash came from.
+**If you input more than one RocksDB database, any hashes present in multiple databases will be show up more than once in the output, once for each `source_file` they are found in.
+The LCA summaries will treat these hashes as unique.
+If you'd like to summarize across LCA across these databases, you can use pandas or polars to group by the `hash` column and summarize the LCA information yourself.**

 ## Full Usage